evanxwj/learngit/readme.txt

-Git is a version control system
+Git is a distrubuted version control system asdf afgah fae
-Git is a free system
+Git is a free
+adfsystemsystem